madfish-solutions/quipuswap-core-v2/test/test.md

 ## Bucket

-1. `invest_tez`:
+1. `fill`:

-   - ✅ should fail if not dex core is trying to invest tez;
+   - ✅ should fail if not dex core is trying to fill;
-   - ✅ should invest tez - 1;
+   - ✅ should fill - 1;
-   - ✅ should invest tez - 2.
+   - ✅ should fill - 2.

-2. `divest_tez`:
+2. `pour_out`:

-   - ✅ should fail if not dex core is trying to divest tez;
+   - ✅ should fail if not dex core is trying to pour out;
-   - ✅ should fail if tez store have not enough TEZ on contract's balance;
+   - ✅ should fail if bucket have not enough TEZ on contract's balance;
-   - ✅ should divest tez - 1;
+   - ✅ should pour out - 1;
-   - ✅ should divest tez - 2.
+   - ✅ should pour out - 2.

 3. `withdraw_rewards`: